-- Treat all firearms as loaded at all times. - Muzzle Discipline: Always keep your muzzle in the safest direction and never intentionally cross anything you are not prepared to shoot. - Trigger Finger: Always keep your trigger finger straight on the frame of the gun unless the muzzle is pointed at something you are prepared to shoot. - Be sure of your Target, Surroundings, and Beyond.
+- ☐ Treat all firearms as loaded at all times. - Muzzle Discipline: Always keep your muzzle in the safest direction and never intentionally cross anything you are not prepared to shoot. - Trigger Finger: Always keep your trigger finger straight on the frame of the gun unless the muzzle is pointed at something you are prepared to shoot. - □ Be sure of your Target, Surroundings, and Beyond.

-For information about this Rule Book or the NRA Police Pistol Combat Program please contact the NRA Law Enforcement Competitions Department at 703.267.1632.
+For information about this Rule Book or the NRA Police Pistol Combat Program please contact the NRA Law Enforcement Competitions Department at 703.267.1632 or by e-mail at LECompetitions@NRAHQ.org.